danieleteti/delphimvcframework/README.md

 - ⚡ New!
 Serialization and Deserialization for Pascal `set` (Thanks to [rshuck](https://github.com/rshuck) for his suggestions)

 - ⚡ New!
 Added partitioning for `TMVCActiveRecord descendants` (more info ASAP)

+- ✅ Dramatically improved all "JSON-To-DataSet" operations (1 order of magnitude c.a.).
+Thanks to [MPannier](https://github.com/MPannier) and [David Moorhouse](https://github.com/fastbike) for their detailed analysis - More info [here](https://github.com/danieleteti/delphimvcframework/issues/553).

 - ✅ Improved!
 After a big refactoring (*"I love to delete code" -- cit.
 Daniele Teti*), support a new SQLGenerator is just 2 (two) methods away!
 Just as example, this is the current version of `TMVCSQLGeneratorPostgreSQL`